davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_progress_updates.md

 ## progress_updates

-Contains information relating to a progress updates journey, storing selected asnswers as JSON Key/Values.
+Contains information relating to a progress updates journey, storing selected answers as JSON Key/Values.

-This entitiy relates all the answers objects to the current arrears_journey_tracker or (upon completion) the completed_arrears_journey.
+This entity relates all the answers objects to the current arrears_journey_tracker or (upon completion) the completed_arrears_journey.

 ```
   id: UUID <<PK>>